AntoPorter/antoporter.github.io/docs/copilot/copilotsecurity/promptinspiration.md

-# Copilot for Security Prompt Inspiration
+# Copilot for Security: Prompt Inspiration
 ---
 Where possible when retrieving information from Sentinel and Defender XDR, specify the following details: